pb82/MissMatch/README.md

 API
 ===

-The API consists of three functions:
+The API consists of four functions:

   - **match** takes a value to match and a JavaScript Object containing the patterns and handlers.
 If one of the patterns matches, then it's handler function is executed.